rclone/rclone/docs/content/crypt.md

 ## Backing up a crypted remote ##

-If you wish to backup a crypted remote, it it recommended that you use `rclone sync` on the encrypted files, and make sure the passwords are the same in the new encrypted remote.
+If you wish to backup a crypted remote, it is recommended that you use `rclone sync` on the encrypted files, and make sure the passwords are the same in the new encrypted remote.